xuankimtran/docs-1/pages/katalon-analytics/docs/getting-started.md

 description:
 ---

-This article shows you how to start a TestOps Account.
+This article shows you how to start with Katalon TestOps.

 > Notes:
 >